razifahmad/tools-list/README.md

 # tools-list

 ## Summary
-This document was designed to be a useful, informational asset reference
+This document was designed to be a useful and informational asset reference

 ## Table of Contents
 * [Browser](#browser)